Email Scams

 Examples of Email Scams

-Cybercriminals are using several strategies to scam people.
+Cybercriminals are employing novel and unique strategies to scam people.
 Here is an example of a common phishing scam.

 How to Spot Email Scams

-Vigilance is key to spotting email scams.
-Here are some ways you can identify a scam:
+Here are some ways you can identify an email scam:

-• Be extra cautious before giving out your personal details on any web page or email message
+• Be extra vigilant about giving out your confidential personal or financial details on any website.

 Ways to Prevent and Avoid Email Scams